PROSTATE SURGERY

 Professor Eden pioneered keyhole radical prostatectomy in the UK, performing the very first operation in 2000, paving the way for mass-adoption of the technique throughout the world.
 As such, he is highly experienced in practising the technique, which for patients means that they will receive the best result possible.

-23 years after our first keyhole radical prostatectomy and with the introduction of the da Vinci surgical robot, Santis continues to push the boundaries of the operation, including advanced nerve-sparing techniques.
-We were also the first private clinic in the UK to introduce the new Retzius-sparing technique, which our published research has shown to dramatically improve continence after surgery.
+24 years after our first laparoscopic radical prostatectomy and with the introduction of the da Vinci surgical robot, Santis continues to push the boundaries of the operation, including advanced nerve-sparing techniques.
+We were also the first in the UK to introduce the new Retzius-sparing technique, which our published research has shown to dramatically improve continence after surgery.
 It has been so successful that it is now our default technique, and we have more experience than any other UK clinic in it.

 What does a radical prostatectomy involve?

 We exclusively perform robotically-assisted radical prostatectomies (more commonly known as RARP, or keyhole surgery).
-This involves removing the prostate using five 1cm incisions in the lower abdomen, being careful not to damage the bundles of tiny nerves that control erections.
-The small incisions mean that patients can expect to recover far more quickly than with open surgery, where a much larger incision is required.
+This involves removing the prostate using a single 4 cm incision (Single Port robot) or six small incisions (multiport robot) in the lower abdomen, being careful not to damage the bundles of tiny nerves that control erections.
+The size of the incisions mean that patients can expect to recover far more quickly than with open surgery, where a much larger incision is required.

-In patients with more aggressive and/or advanced prostate cancers, the lymph nodes that drain the prostate on either side will also be removed to complete the staging and to improve the cure rate.
+In patients with more aggressive and/or advanced prostate cancers, the lymph nodes that drain the prostate on either side may also need be removed to complete the staging and to improve the cure rate.

-It’s suitable for men with low, intermediate and high-risk prostate cancer and there is also some suggesting that it may benefit men with limited metastatic prostate cancer i.e. those in whom it has spread to 5 or fewer sites, but this remains to be confirmed by ongoing clinical trials.
+It’s suitable for men with low, intermediate and high-risk prostate cancer and evidence suggests that it may also benefit men with limited metastatic prostate cancer i.e. those in whom it has spread to 5 or fewer sites, but this remains to be confirmed by ongoing clinical trials.

 Using a robot is beneficial for three reasons.
 Firstly, the HD cameras allow the surgeon unparalleled visibility into the abdomen so he can perform at the highest level.
 Secondly, the range of motion offered by the robot is greater than human hand, which is ideal for the delicate movements required when removing the prostate.
 Finally, it reassures our patients that we are committed to using the very latest technology in delivering their care.